The Natural Stuff

 In the studies we were able to find on thaumatin, there were no adverse effects associated with it.

 As of August 2006, the European Union, Israel and Japan have all approved thaumatin as a sweetener.
 The United States FDA considers thaumatin to be GRAS (Generally Recognized as Safe) and allows it to be marketed as a dietary supplement or flavoring agent.
 The FDA does not allow thaumatin to be sold as a sweetener or food additive.
-In other words YOU can put it in food and it's OK but if a COMPANY mixes it in food it's illegal.
-Looks like they're giving it the stevia treatment.
+In other words, YOU can put it in food and it's OK.
+But if a COMPANY mixes it in food, it's illegal.
+It looks like they're giving it the stevia treatment.

 Because thaumatin is a naturally occurring substance, it's unlikely that any company will step up and carry out the additional testing needed to get it cleared as a food additive.